APTXOUS/SimpleServer/README.md

 2. [Game Server](https://github.com/TaihouDaisuki/GameSever): A plane game backend progream.
 The game client is here:[AircraftWarClient](https://github.com/kagaya85/AircraftWarClient)
 3. Analog bank teller communication protocol.

-All of those are course projects, so we need time to divide the SimpleServer library from those projects.
+All of those are course projects, so we need time to divide the SimpleSocket library from those projects.